 Designing a pole barn in collaboration with Peak Pole Barns and Manufacturing is easy.
 Our leadership has over three decades of experience in the industry!
 As pole barn builders living in Colorado, we understand the weather and its challenges.
-Peak Pole Barns works closely with property owners to design and build structures catering to their precise requirements.
-We share the key considerations for designing a quality pole barn.
+Peak Pole Barns and Manufacturing works closely with property owners to design pole barns and build structures catering to their precise requirements.

 How To Choose A Pole Barn Size

 Let’s consider the size requirements of a standard indoor riding arena.
 According to industry experts, the ideal arena is 80’ wide with interior heights between 16’ and 18’ from ground to peak.
 Doors should be approximately 14’ high and wide to accommodate a horse and rider.
-The most important factor in an indoor riding arena is having a clear span with no beams or posts inside the arena.
+These dimensions are essential for functionality, and the most important factor in an indoor arena is maintaining a clear span with no beams or posts inside the riding space.
 The standard indoor arena size is an 80’ x 120’.

 Plan for future developments when you are designing a pole barn.
-If you are building a riding arena, you might want to increase the number of horse stalls as well as adding areas for tack, feed, and wash stalls.
-Staff housing or accommodation for clients are a great value add as well.
-Are you planning a residential garage?
-You might want to add space in the future for an office, a workshop, recreational vehicles, or storage for winter gear.
+If you are building a riding arena, you might want to customize the design with additional stalls, tack areas, feed storage, or wash stalls..
+Staff housing or client accommodations are also valuable additions..
+For a residential garage, consider reserving space for a future office, a workshop, recreational vehicles, or seasonal storage.

 Peak Pole Barns can build wall heights ranging from 10’ to 24’ and any width up to 80’.
 We can construct any length you want without limits.
-The post-frame building method allows for large floor plans without the need for interior support walls, giving you more building interior space than other construction methods.
-Our buildings are sturdy, and our designs are specially engineered to withstand Colorado wind speeds and snow loads.
+The post-frame building method allows for large floor plans without the need for interior support walls, providing maximum flexibility in layout and use, giving you more building interior space than other construction methods.
+Our buildings are sturdy, and our designs are specially engineered to withstand Colorado wind speeds and snow loads while accounting for every detail of safety and durability.

 Pole Barn Cost Factors: What to Consider When Budgeting